An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): Semiclassical biorthogonal elliptic functions

 is essentially a biorthogonal function of degree $n-1$. \end{rem}

 \begin{thm} The functions $F^-_n$, $F_n$ and $F^+_n$ satisfy the identities

 \end{thm}

 \begin{proof} Each identity is the Pl\"ucker relation for the $2\times 3$ matrix formed by concatenating the three column vectors that appear.
-In the first two cases, we have already computed the requisite minors; the remaining minor follows as a special case of the third identity, which can be derived by eliminating a common term from two instances of the second identity. \end{proof}
+In the f\/irst two cases, we have already computed the requisite minors; the remaining minor follows as a special case of the third identity, which can be derived by eliminating a common term from two instances of the second identity. \end{proof}

 \begin{rem} Note that the proof of these identities didn't require the balancing condition, or even that the biorthogonality density was $\Delta$.
-Furthermore, the only way in which the proof depended on properties of elliptic functions was in the fact that $\psi_p$ satisfies a partial fraction decomposition result.
-If we generalize the results with this in mind, we find that these are precisely the generalized Fay identities of \cite{AdlerM/vanMoerbekeP:1999,recur}.
+Furthermore, the only way in which the proof depended on properties of elliptic functions was in the fact that $\psi_p$ satisf\/ies a partial fraction decomposition result.
+If we generalize the results with this in mind, we f\/ind that these are precisely the generalized Fay identities of \cite{AdlerM/vanMoerbekeP:1999,recur}.

 We also note that the change of basis from $F_n$ to $F^-_n$ can be interpreted as relating degree $n$ biorthogonal functions to degree $n-1$ biorthogonal functions; i.e., the analogue of the three-term recurrence for orthogonal polynomials. \end{rem}